-You try to ensure them you are neither married to someone on board nor crazy.
+You try to assure them you are neither married to someone on board nor crazy.
 As far as ship life goes, these appear to be the only two options.

 They wish you a pleasant trip, wave you through to your driver who is waiting outside again and off you go.

 The port is like a maze and everything looks pretty much the same.
 Containers upon containers stacked on top of each other, moving, sliding, and flying above your head.